davelawrence/shopify-image-renamer/README.md

 ## Features

 - Downloads product images from Shopify.
-- Renames images according to a specific format.
+- Renames images according to a specific format, including all variant options.
 - Uploads images to Shopify Files and retrieves public URLs.
 - Generates a Matrixify-compatible CSV for bulk import.
+- Modular, CLI-driven workflow for robust testing and automation.

 ## Prerequisites